-$\label{tx_set_transaction_timeout} tx\set\transaction\timeout.
-This value specifies the time period in which the transaction must complete before becoming susceptible to transaction timeout; that is, the interval between the AP calling <math display="block">tx\begin() \ and \ tx\commit() \ or \ tx\rollback(). \ tx\set\transaction\timeout() \ may$ be called regardless of whether its caller is in transaction mode or not.
+tx\set\transaction\timeout() sets the transaction\timeout characteristic to the value specified in timeout.
+This value specifies the time period in which the transaction must complete before becoming susceptible to transaction timeout; that is, the interval between the AP calling tx\begin() and tx\commit() or tx\rollback().tx\set\transaction\timeout() may be called regardless of whether its caller is in transaction mode or not.
 If tx\set\transaction\timeout() is called in transaction mode, the new timeout value does not take effect until the next transaction.